2026 수특 영독연 9강 변형문제 (7~12번)

 10 거짓말 탐지와 직관의 한계

-____ determine whether a person is lying, we tend to rely heavily on intuition.
+To determine whether a person is lying, we tend ____ rely heavily on intuition.

-Unless we catch a lie on factual grounds, the only indicators of a person’s dishonesty are tone of voice, body language, and facial expressions — signs that may be too subtle for us to consciously recognize but that can still ____ a strong gut feeling.
+Unless we catch a lie on ____ grounds, the only indicators of a person’s dishonesty are tone of voice, body language, and facial expressions — signs that may be too subtle for us to consciously recognize but that can still evoke a strong gut feeling.

-The ____ is that while we can practice our skills at evaluating others’ truthfulness in social interactions, without clear feedback on whether our judgments are correct we don’t know if we’re erring on the side of gullibility or of distrustfulness.
+The problem is that while we can practice our skills at evaluating others’ truthfulness in social interactions, without clear feedback on whether our ____ are correct we don’t know if we’re erring on the side of gullibility or of distrustfulness.

-____ means we’re unable to improve over time.
+This means ____ unable to improve over time.

 11~12 연민의 개념과 변화